Periklis Mantenoglou

 R&D Projects

-CREXDATA: Critical Action Planning over Extreme-Scale Data, 2023–now.
+CREXDATA: Critical Action Planning over Extreme-Scale Data, 2023–2024.
 View

 ENEXA: Efficient Explainable Learning on Knowledge Graphs, 2023.
 View